haka-security/haka/modules/packet/pcap/doc/module.rst

 .. note::

-    Only one of **interfaces** or **file** should be used.
+    Only one of **interfaces** or **file** can be defined.

-.. describe:: output
+.. describe:: output=`file`

-    Save unfiltered packets to the specified pcap output file.
+    Save accepted packets to the specified pcap output file.

-    Example of capturing packets from a pcap file and saving unfiltered ones in a pcap output file:
+    Example of capturing packets from a pcap file and saving accepted ones in a pcap output file:

     .. code-block:: ini